 Hi [client’s name],

-I hope this email finds you well!
-I wanted to remind you that Invoice #[insert invoice number], sent on [date], is now overdue.
-You can make the payment quickly using this link: [insert payment link].
+I hope you're doing well.
+I just wanted to check in about Invoice #[insert invoice number], sent on [date], which is now overdue.
+You can take care of it easily here: [insert payment link].

-If there’s been any issue with the invoice, please let me know so we can resolve it quickly.
+If you’ve already made the payment or if there’s any issue with the invoice, please let me know—I’d be happy to look into it.
 Thanks for your attention to this!

 [your signature]